Improving Admin Center setup and deployment times to boost time-to-value

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.

-Time-to-value improvements
+Value improvements

 Post-launch, customers gave qualitative feedback that they felt value quicker from Pulse.